 Q. What are Custom Orders?

 A. Custom Orders are designed and made specially for you, according to your request.
-These include Canadian Native artist works and Daisy's line.
+These include Canadian Native artist works and some Gemstone designer's line.
 Customers can order their favorite symbols, styles, materials and sizes.
 Simply fill the Custom Design Inquiry form, and we will reply you within 48 hours.
 Most custom jewelry takes 3 to 8 weeks to complete.
 Some pieces can require up to 12 weeks depending on complexity of the piece and availability of the artist.
 There is no extra charge for custom orders.
 However, price is subject to change due to the market price of precious metals and workmanship from different artists.

 Q. What other services for in-store purchase?